 News 'El Chapo' barred from hugging wife before drug trafficking trial Tight security has been imposed because Joaquin "El Chapo" Guzmán Loera twice escaped jails in Mexico.
 Joaquin Guzman Loera, known as "El Chapo," will not be allowed to hug his wife prior to the start of his federal trial.
 Here, he arrives in New York from Mexico under heavy guard on Jan.
 19, 2017.
-Photo Credit: U.S. Immigration and Customs Enforcement via Getty Images/Charles Reed By Newsday staff November 8, 2018 3:05 PM Print Share fbShare Tweet gShare Email "El Chapo" won’t be allowed to have a hug with his wife before his drug trafficking trial starts on Tuesday in Brooklyn federal court, a judge ruled on Thursday.
+Photo Credit: U.S. Immigration and Customs Enforcement via Getty Images/Charles Reed By Newsday staff November 8, 2018 3:05 PM Print Share fbShare Tweet Email "El Chapo" won’t be allowed to have a hug with his wife before his drug trafficking trial starts on Tuesday in Brooklyn federal court, a judge ruled on Thursday.
 The accused Mexican drug kingpin, Joaquin "El Chapo" Guzmán Loera, has been held in high-security confinement and cut off from family contact since his extradition last year, but his lawyers asked for a brief exemption to hug Emma Coronel Aispuro, his wife, before trial starts.
 Brooklyn U.S. District Judge Brian Cogan said he was “sympathetic” to the request and even praised Guzmán for displaying “grace under pressure” under tough conditions since arriving in the United States, but ruled that he had to defer to U.S. Marshals.
 “The Marshals have stressed that acceding to the request would be contrary to all the security procedures that have been put in place . . . and would treat defendant differently than any other person in the Marshals’ custody who is subject to such measures,” Cogan wrote.
 Tight security — known as SAMs, or Special Administrative Measures — has been imposed because Guzmán twice escaped jails in Mexico, and allegedly was able run his criminal empire through intermediaries while he was in prison.
 Prosecutors say a son is now in charge.
 Those measures, including a restriction on physical contact or communication with his wife, Cogan ruled, “are tailored to the government’s legitimate objectives of preventing defendant from coordinating any escape from prison or directing any attack on individuals who might be cooperating with the Government.”
 “If anything,” the judge added, “this is especially true on the eve of trial, when the reality of the potential liability defendant faces if convicted may be setting in and his motivation to escape or threaten witnesses might be particularly strong.”
 The judge and lawyers finished picking a jury on Wednesday.
 Guzmán is charged with directing a criminal organization that smuggled $14 billion worth of drugs into the United States and maintaining his control through intimidation and violence.
 By Newsday staff John Riley covers courts in New York City for Newsday.
 Share on Facebook Share on Twitter More on this topic Jury selected for 'El Chapo' drug trafficking trialOpening statements begin Tuesday in the prosecution of Joaquin Guzmán Loera.
 More than one third of 'El Chapo' trial jury candidates dismissed"What scares me is that I read that his family will come after jurors and their families."
 'El Chapo' drug trial jury selection to begin MondaySteps have been taken to protect the prospective jurors.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.